10. Collaborative Provision

 - Helping to identify staff development needs

 - Offering advice on programme design and content, and on methods of teaching, learning and assessment.
-The link person should take care not to assume the approval role of the AD(T) in respect of programme changes.
+The link person should take care not to assume the approval role of the AD(E&SE) in respect of programme changes.